YongHHuang/covid_data_exploration/README.md

-# Covid Data Exploration
+# COVID-19-Global-Vaccination-Tracker

 ## Project Goal
-Explore the covid-19 dataset using SQL queries, discover trends and patterns of the pandemic , and create the dashboard in Tableau.
+Discover trends and patterns of the pandemic and create a dynamic dashboard to track vaccination conditions in Tableau.

 ## What's in the Project
 - Explore the dataset using SQL queries.
-- Create a dashboard in Tableau.
+- Create a dynamic dashboard in Tableau.

 ## Code and Resources Used
 Microsoft SQL Server Management Studio 18 <br>
-Tableau 2022.1 <br>
+Tableau 2022.3 <br>

 Dataset (on Our World in Data): [Coronavirus (COVID-19) Deaths](https://ourworldindata.org/covid-deaths)